E. E. Cummings House: Description and history

 The Cummings house is set on a roughly triangular parcel formed by the junction of Irving and Scott Streets in the Shady Hill neighborhood east of Harvard University.
 It is a 2 1/2-story wood-frame structure with Colonial Revival massing and features.
 It has a projecting dentillated cornice below the gabled roof, and a porch supported by Tuscan columns.
 There is a projecting bay section at the center of the main facade to the left of the entry, and a single-story bay to its right.
 Windows are generally 1-over-1 sash, and the front entrance door is topped by a multilight transom window.
 Dormers of varying style project from the main roof.

 The house was designed by Walker and Kimball for Edward E. Cummings, a professor at Harvard and a local pastor, and was built in 1893.
-Cummings' son the poet E. E. Cummings, was born here the following year, and lived here until he graduated from Harvard (BA 1915, MA 1917), and moved to New York City.
+Cummings's son, the poet E. E. Cummings, was born here the following year, and lived here until he graduated from Harvard (BA 1915, MA 1917), and moved to New York City.
 Cummings described the house in his six nonlectures: "My own home faced the Cambridge world as a finely and solidly constructed mansion, preceded by a large oval lawn and ringed with an imposing white-pine hedge," and "The big Cambridge house was in this respect, as in all other respects, a true home."